Community Leadership Boot Camp

 Join a growing network of local preservation advocates

-Community Leadership Boot Camp offers best practices and lessons from the field, heightens awareness of current local preservation issues, and strengthens individual and group leadership skills.
+The Conservancy’s Community Leadership Boot Camp offers participants best practices in preservation and lessons from the field, heightens awareness of current local preservation issues, and strengthens individual and group leadership skills.

 - Deepen your understanding of preservation as a powerful planning tool;